 Silver composition dollar coins were once again struck at the San Francisco Mint in uncirculated and proof versions.
 These coins were individually packaged and sold to collectors at premium prices.
 As established in the prior year, the San Francisco Mint also struck proof coins in standard clad composition for inclusion in the annual proof set.

 Notably, no Eisenhower Dollars were issued carrying the date 1975.
-Rather, the US Mint began production of the redesigned Bicentennial coins dated “1776-1976”.
+Rather, the United States Mint began production of the redesigned Bicentennial coins dated “1776-1976”.

 1974 Eisenhower Dollar Mintages